Skip to main content

 cancel-in-progress: true

-The concurrency key ensures only one CI run per PR is active.
-When the snapshot push triggers a new run, any in-progress run for the same PR is cancelled automatically.
+The concurrency key keeps exactly one CI run per PR active, so when the snapshot push triggers a new run, any in-progress run for the same PR gets cancelled automatically.

-Visual regression tests run only on Chromium in CI (all browsers + mobile locally).
-Screenshots are stored alongside the test file:
+Visual regression tests run only on Chromium in CI (all browsers plus mobile locally), and the screenshots live alongside the test file:

 apps/root-e2e/src/